kailo-beewell/kailo_beewell_dashboard_package/docs/package_maintenance.md

     * b) Set the tag and the release title to the latest version (i.e. 'vX.X.X')
     * c) For the description, copy from the changelog.
     * d) Upload the .whl and .tar.gz files form dist/.
 The GitHub release will be linked to your latest commit (which should match the commit that creates those files on PyPI).

-The documentation is hosted with Read the Docs.
-If any changes were made to the package documentation, this should be automatically updated from your latest GitHub push.
+9. If you made any changes to documentation, login to **Read the Docs** and make it rebuild the documentation based on your current GitHub repository

 ## Updating data on TiDB Cloud